Scalable architecture for measurement induced squeezed light interferometers: Introduction

 \section{Introduction}

 Multimode squeezed light interferometers, that is, multimode interferometers effecting a linear transformation on multiple input squeezed states, have become a cornerstone in the field of continuous variable photonic quantum information processing.
 They support a broad array of applications that extend across quantum computing, sensing, and communications.
-These interferometer systems are instrumental not just in generating entangled graph states \cite{GG1,cluster19} but also play pivotal roles in advanced quantum neural networks and machine learning algorithms \cite{QNN1,QNN2}, Gaussian Boson Sampling \cite{GBS1,GBS2,USTC20,Xanadu21}, multipartite quantum key distribution \cite{MPQKD1,MPQKD2}, and distributed quantum sensing \cite{DQS1,DQS2}.
-Moreover, they are key in realizing the ambitious goals of universal and fault-tolerant quantum computing through GKP state encoding, indicating their versatility and critical importance in the advancement of quantum technologies.
+Such interferometer systems are not only instrumental in generating large-scale entangled graph states \cite{cluster19,GG1}, but also underpin advanced architectures for quantum neural networks and machine learning algorithms \cite{QNN1}.
+They form the core of Gaussian Boson Sampling \cite{GBS1,GBS2,Thekkadath2022,USTC20,Xanadu21, JZ4}, enabling both quantum advantage demonstrations and quantum simulation \cite{Paesani2019,Zhu2024}.
+Beyond computing, they provide essential tools for distributed quantum sensing \cite{DQS1,DQS2}, and the preparation of complex non-Gaussian resource states \cite{Su2019-ConversionGaussianStates,Eaton2022-MeasurementbasedGenerationPreservationa,Takase2023-GottesmanKitaevPreskillQubitSynthesizer,Larsen2025-IntegratedPhotonicSource}.
+Looking ahead, multimode squeezed light interferometers will be central to realizing the long-term vision of universal and fault-tolerant photonic quantum computing.
+In particular, when integrated with highly non-classical states such as Gottesman–Kitaev–Preskill (GKP) or cubic phase states, they offer the architectural backbone required to achieve fault tolerance and scalability.